Storefront Launches Texas Voting Rights Initiative

 — William A. Brewer III, counsel to the NRA

-In the trial court, the NRA's First Amendment claims withstood multiple motions to dismiss.
+The NRA's First Amendment claims withstood multiple motions to dismiss.
 But in 2022, after Vullo appealed the trial court’s ruling, the Second Circuit struck down the NRA’s claims.
 The court ruled that in an era of “enhanced corporate social responsibility,” it was reasonable for New York's financial regulator to warn banks and insurance companies against servicing pro-gun groups based on the supposed “social backlash” against those groups’ advocacy.
 The court also ruled that Vullo’s guidance – written on her official letterhead and invoking her regulatory powers – was not a directive to the institutions she regulated, but rather a mere expression of her political preferences.

 On February 7, 2023, the NRA petitioned the U.S. Supreme Court, seeking review of the Second Circuit decision.
+On November 3, 2023, the Court granted review of the case.

 Related News